About API Management

 For more information, see How to create and use groups.

 Developers represent the user accounts in an API Management service instance.
 Developers can be created or invited to join by administrators, or they can sign up from the Developer portal.
 Each developer is a member of one or more groups, and can be subscribe to the products that grant visibility to those groups.

 When developers subscribe to a product, they are granted the primary and secondary key for the product.
 This key is used when making calls into the product's APIs.

 Policies are a powerful capability of API Management that allow the publisher to change the behavior of the API through configuration.
 Policies are a collection of statements that are executed sequentially on the request or response of an API.
-Popular statements include format conversion from XML to JSON and call rate limiting to restrict the amount of incoming calls from a developer, and many other policies are available.
+Popular statements include format conversion from XML to JSON and call rate limiting to restrict the number of incoming calls from a developer, and many other policies are available.

 Policy expressions can be used as attribute values or text values in any of the API Management policies, unless the policy specifies otherwise.
 Some policies such as the Control flow and Set variable policies are based on policy expressions.
-For more information, see Advanced policies, Policy expressions, and watch the following video.
+For more information, see Advanced policies and Policy expressions.

 For a complete list of API Management policies, see Policy reference.
 For more information on using and configuring policies, see API Management policies.
 For a tutorial on creating a product with rate limit and quota policies, see How create and configure advanced product settings.

 The developer portal is where developers can learn about your APIs, view and call operations, and subscribe to products.
 Prospective customers can visit the developer portal, view APIs and operations, and sign up.
-The URL for your developer portal is located on the dashboard in the Azure Classic Portal for your API Management service instance.
+The URL for your developer portal is located on the dashboard in the Azure portal for your API Management service instance.

 You can customize the look and feel of your developer portal by adding custom content, customizing styles, and adding your branding.